microsoft/code-with-engineering-playbook/docs/developer-experience/copilots.md

-# Artificial Intelligence
+# Copilots

 There are a number of AI tools that can improve the developer experience.
 This article will discuss tooling that is available as well as advice on when it might be appropriate to use such tooling.

 ## GitHub Copilot

-The current version of GitHub Copilot can provide code completion in Visual Studio Code.
-It is a VS Code extension that can be installed from the VS Code Marketplace.
-It is currently in beta and requires a GitHub account to use.
-It is free to use during the beta period.
-It is currently available for VS Code only, but there are plans to support other IDEs in the future.
-It is currently available for the following languages: JavaScript, TypeScript, Ruby, Go, Python, C#, C++, and Java.
-You can find more information about GitHub Copilot [here](https://copilot.github.com/).
+The current version of GitHub Copilot can provide code completion in many popular IDEs.
+For instance, the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) that can be installed from the VS Code Marketplace.
+It requires a GitHub account to use.
+For more information about what IDEs are supported, what languages are supported, cost, features, etc., please checkout out the information on [Copilot](https://github.com/features/copilot) and [Copilot for Business](https://resources.github.com/copilot-for-business/).

 Developers on our team have found the following use-cases for GitHub Copilot: